3D Normal Coordinate Systems for Cortical Areas: Methods

 \subsection{Theory}

 The cortical region is endowed with normal coordinates defined by the apex and base of the cortical columns which in turn form natural coordinates for, i.e. parametrize, the inner and outer surface.
-Thus it is natural to view the columns tracing a diffeomorphism between two coordinate systems as follows.
-Consider two parameterized non-intersecting open surfaces: $q_0:U \rightarrow \mathbb{R}^2$ (the inner surface) and $q_1:U \rightarrow \mathbb{R}^2$ (the outer surface) where $U$ is an oriented 2D manifold and $q$ denotes a smooth embedding.
-The goal is to find a time-dependent surface parametrization $q(t):U \rightarrow \mathbb{R}^2$ such that (i) $q(0)=q_0$ and $q(1)$ is a reparametrization of the surface associated with $q_1$; (ii) $q(t)$ is obtained from $q(0)$ via a time-dependent diffeomorphism, so that $q(t,x) = \varphi(t,q_0(x))$ for some $\varphi(t,\cdot)$; (iii) the associated Eulerian velocity $\partial_tq(t,x)$ is at all times perpendicular to the evolving surface.
+Thus it is natural to view the columns tracing a diffeomorphism between two coordinate systems as illustrated in the right panel of Fig. \ref{Cartoon}.
+Consider two parameterized non-intersecting open surfaces: $q_0:U \rightarrow \mathbb{R}^3$ (the inner surface) and $q_1:U \rightarrow \mathbb{R}^3$ (the outer surface) where $U$ is an open subset of $\mathbb R^2$ and $q$ denotes a smooth embedding.
+The goal is to find a time-dependent surface parametrization $q(t):U \rightarrow \mathbb{R}^3$ such that (i) $q(0)=q_0$ and $q(1)$ is a reparametrization of the surface associated with $q_1$; (ii) $q(t)$ is obtained from $q(0)$ via a time-dependent diffeomorphism, so that $q(t,x) = \varphi(t,q_0(x))$ for some $\varphi(t,\cdot)$; (iii) the associated Eulerian velocity $\partial_tq(t,x)$ is at all times perpendicular to the evolving surface.

 Let $V$ be a reproducing kernel Hilbert space (RKHS) of vector fields $v: \mathbb R^3 \to \mathbb R^3$, that is assumed to be, for some $p\geq 2$, continuously included in $C^p_0(\mathbb{R}^3, \mathbb R^3)$, the space of $C^p$ vector fields with all partial derivatives up to order $p$ tending to 0 at infinity, equipped with the usual supremum norm over all $x\in \mathbb R^d$ and all derivatives of order $p$ or less.
 Let $v \mapsto \|v\|_V$ denote the Hilbert norm on $V$.
 Consider the shape space $\mathcal M$ of all $C^1$ embeddings $q: U \to \mathbb R^3$, and assume that $q_0, q_1\in \mathcal M$.
 For $q\in \mathcal M$, let $S_q = q(U)$, which is, by assumption a submanifold of $\mathbb R^3$.